Thursday, August 21, 2025

 The problem is, these activities don’t just eat up time — they erode attention span.
 Games and TikTok-style videos constantly reward the brain with quick hits of dopamine.
 You get instant excitement, instant novelty, instant feedback.
 Over time, this rewires the brain to expect stimulation every few seconds.

-That makes it difficult to sit through a class, read a book, or even watch a movie without reaching for a phone.
+It is not an issue when the child is less than 7 years old and a tablet is a parent's best friend.
+As the child starts school, it makes it difficult to sit through a class, read a book, or even watch a movie without reaching for a phone.
 The mind starts craving constant action.
 Anything slower feels boring, even if it’s meaningful.

 This is why expecting teenagers to “just stop” is unrealistic.
 No matter how fun or beneficial the alternatives may be, those alternatives can’t compete with the rapid-fire dopamine loops of gaming and social media.